The abbess cross from the abbey treasure in Aachen-Burtscheid

 Abbess Cross Abbey Treasure Aachen Burtscheid

-For me, one of the most beautiful and elaborate altar crosses is the so-called “Abbess cross” from the abbey treasury Abbey of St. John in Aachen Burtscheid.
+For me, one of the most beautiful and elaborately crafted altar crosses is the so-called “Abbess Cross” from the Abbey Treasury of the Abbey of St. John in Aachen Burtscheid.

 The cross has been traced back to the 12th century and is one of the most prominent exhibits at this lesser-known Abbey Treasury Museum.